 Public WIFI hotspots are unsecure.
 They are a prime target for hackers to steal your data and use it for illicit purposes.
 That is I use, and would recommend you to start using, a Virtual Private Network (VPN) if you connect to a public hotspot.
 What a VPN does is creating an encrypted tunnel between your device and the hotspot so that your data will stay private.
 I use NordVPN, and you can get up to 70% off when you get a NordVPN subscription.
 Get your subscription now or learn more about NordVPN.

-The Best Way to Stay Connected When Traveling in Niger
+The Preferred Way to Stay Connected When Traveling in Niger

 Getting a SIM card from Airtel would do you well when considering a Nigerien SIM card.
 Be sure to explore the roaming options your provider offers you, as they may offer free or cheap roaming bundles.